peter hanson's field guide to interesting film

 Smith, Charles Martin.
 Actor/director, b.
 1953.
 Small, bespectacled, and amiable, Smith is that rarity among veteran character players—a performer who can more than hold the screen when given a movie all his own.
 First making a splash as a nebbishy would-be Casanova in "American Graffiti" (1973) and its sequel "More American Graffiti" (1979), Smith graduated to grown-up roles with the astonishing nature film "Never Cry Wolf" (1983).
 As a researcher who learns to respect and finally love a family of wolves in the Canadian wilderness, Smith is funny, soulful, heroic, and wild, whether getting into a literal pissing contest with a wolf or casting off his clothes for a run with stampeding caribou.
 He also cowrote the picture's thoughtful narration.
 Smith's roots in nerdy characterizations caught up with him in his most famous role, as accountant-turned-crimefighter Oscar Wallace in "The Untouchables" (1987); though primarily utilized for comic and tragic effect, Smith injects memorable details and nuances into every scene.
 Since helming a slasher flick in the '80s, Smith has alternated between acting and directing, in both film and television.
 He returned to familiar territory for the 2003 feature "The Snow Walker," which he wrote and directed from a book by "Never Cry Wolf" author Farley Mowat.

 Smith, William.
-Tough son of a bitch, b.
-1934.
+Tough son of a bitch, 1934-2021.
 Completely believable as the poetic brute whose seed begets Arnold Schwarzenegger in "Conan the Barbarian" (1982), Smith came up through the ranks of juvenile and bit parts before finding his first niche as the star of several fast-and-furious biker flicks in the late '60s and early '70s.
 Usually doing his own riding and always displaying his hulking shoulders and biceps, Smith cut an intimidating figure when decked out in leather and denim, adding great credibility to scenes of chaos and carnage.
 He also displayed charm and wit unusual in character players known for their fibrous physiques, which allowed him to surprise viewers when typecast as thugs and also to acquit himself well when cast in less physical roles.
 A ubiquitous player in '70s and '80s television, Smith has enjoyed such a peculiar career that he's played both Wyatt Earp and Frankenstein's monster—on episodes of "Fantasy Island."
-Beloved for his epic fistfight with Clint Eastwood in "Any Which Way You Can" (1980) and his appearances in drive-in junk along the lines of "Invasion of the Bee Girls" (1973), Smith continues to work steadily as an actor and as a cartoon voice performer, his cultish fan base well served by sites including the thorough www.williamsmith.org.
+(More significant TV credits include a regular role on the 1965-1967 Western "Laredo" and a villainous supporting role in the 1976 miniseries "Rich Man, Poor Man," as well as its 1976-1977 follow-up "Rich Man, Poor Man: Book II.")
+Beloved for projects already named plus his epic fistfight with Clint Eastwood in "Any Which Way You Can" (1980), his appearances in drive-in junk along the lines of "Invasion of the Bee Girls" (1973), and so much more, Smith left a legacy that is served well by such admiring websites as the thorough www.williamsmith.us.

 "The Snow Walker" (2003).
 It's the early 50s, and Charlie (Barry Pepper) is an arrogant ex-WWII pilot flying freight across the rugged Canadian tundra.
 At one of his desolate stops, he accepts a payoff in order to transport young Inuit Kanaalaq (Annabella Piugattuk) to civilization so she can receive treatment for tuberculosis.
 This being an adaptation of a Farley Mowat man-against-nature tale, Charlie crashes in the middle of nowhere after deviating from his flight plan, so he and Kanaalaq have to forge a primitive existence once they burn through their few modern supplies.
-Charles Martin Smith, the actor/filmmaker who starred in the best Mowat adaptation, 1983's "Never Cry Wolf," brings many lessons from that breathtaking movie to "The Snow Walker."
-He shoots in barren locations, often using the unbroken horizon to underline desperate emotional states, and he punctuates the film with enough pictorial beauty (radiant sunsets, exotic animals, the gossamer Northern Lights) that viewers understand why the adventure changes Charlie.
-The principal storyline of a callow Caucasian learning to respect Native ways is familiar terrain, but Pepper undercuts the predictability nicely, imbuing Charlie with latent soulfulness that blossoms when the conditions are right.
+Charles Martin Smith, who starred in the 1983 Mowat adaptation "Never Cry Wolf," capably directs "The Snow Walker," often using the unbroken horizon to underline desperate emotional states and decorating the film with enough pictorial beauty that viewers understand why the adventure changes Charlie.
+The underling premise is familiar, but Pepper undercuts the predictability nicely, imbuing Charlie with latent soulfulness that blossoms when the conditions are right.
 Piugattuk, a 19-year-old Inuit making her movie debut, is a marvel.
-She's lovely without being anachronistically movie-star glamorous, her demonstrations of ancient Inuit skills feel utterly authentic, and she's affecting but never cloying.
-Yes, the movie is slight, and the cuts back to civilization that feature James Cromwell as Charlie's anguished boss are well-done but perfunctory, but the rapturous views of the Canadian wilderness more than compensate for any shortcomings.
+She's lovely without being anachronistically movie-star glamorous, her demonstrations of ancient Inuit skills feel authentic, and she's affecting but never cloying.

 “S.O.B.”
 (1981).
 Watching this movie outside of Hollywood is a very different experience from watching it in Tinseltown.
 Seen from afar, Blake Edwards’ perverse farce about a movie director insanely derailing his career by shooting a porno fairy tale is ludicrous and crudely funny.
 Seen from inside the belly of the beast, the movie is like a documentary.
 Sure, the arch types with which Edwards fills the movie are played for laughs, but there’s a core of bitter truth to each character.
 The director who goes nuts because his movie flops?
 The squeaky-clean star who shakes up her image with a nude scene?
 The flamboyant Dr. Feelgood who flits about with caustic wit and an ample supply of pharmaceuticals?
 Some of these personalities cut so close to reality that they’re more sad than funny.
 Edwards’ style of broad physical humor, labored verbal gags, and leering sex jokes had already started to lose its appeal by the early ’80s, but his skewering of Hollywood is brutal, and he takes the movie’s comedy to shockingly uncouth extremes.
 He’s also gifted with a dream cast for this sort of thing: Julie Andrews, Larry Hagman, William Holden, Robert Mulligan, Robert Preston, and many other seasoned pros relish sticking it to the movie industry.